Marvin Lafontaine opened his email account. He had a new message, from an old friend:

 * * *

-Nancy wrote often about her plush new life, and she admitted that part of her had already grown accustomed to it: she recently had been planning a family vacation to Disney World, and was discussing a certain hotel with a girlfriend who had stayed there before.
+Nancy wrote often about her plush new life, and she admitted that part of her was already growing accustomed to it: she recently had been planning a family vacation to Disney World, and was discussing a certain hotel with a girlfriend who had stayed there before.
 The friend told Nancy it was a nice place, but “I don’t see YOU staying there.”
 Nancy asked why not; the friend said, “Three words…NO ROOM SERVICE!”
 Nancy had to cop to this: “She knows me well!”

 Meanwhile, life back in Kingston had carried on without the Lanzas.
 Marvin complained about a wedding he had to attend soon, and Nancy gave him some tips on how to enjoy the day: “Mix and mingle…keeping a sharp lookout for weaknesses…it’s great sport.”
 Once, she had attended a wedding where “the Bride’s side LOATHED the Groom’s side,” a situation that became a source of entertainment: “The drunker the families got, the more open hostilities became…and of course I went from one side to the other…fanning the flames.
 Too much fun for one day!
 The bonus is that you get to gossip all day and dance all night!
 Who could pass up a chance for that???”
 As for the families that she got so riled up, they never had a clue what she was up to.
 “I was incredibly discreet and they were far too self-absorbed to notice!”